swrangsar/openpgp_backup/README.md

 Invest and trade with Kite by Zerodha, India’s largest retail stockbroker.
 Open an account now. https://zerodha.com/open-account?c=WHC528

 Join me and 10 million Indians on Groww to invest in Stocks and Direct Mutual Funds.
 Earn your ₹100 reward straight to your Groww Balance to start investing by activating your account using this link.
 Limited time period offer only: https://groww.app.link/refe/swrangsar9986866

+you can invest on the Appreciate app! https://appreciatewealth.com/?referralCode=4s9j6u8